will be a cleanup of the Shiawassee River on Sunday August 3, 2014.

 house afterward and enjoy each other's company in a non-work setting.

-Adventure Paddle is held the first Sunday in June.This consists of Races for Canoes and
+Adventure Paddle is held the second Sunday in June.You

 in Color is a fall adventure paddling the Shiawassee to see the color

 Saturday in October and is a last paddle of the warmer weather for most